 2. Why Would LTD Rates Increase?

 Long-term disability (LTD) benefits typically include rehabilitation programs and access to other services.
-These services are designed to help an employee get well and back to work as soon as possible.
+These services help an employee get well and back to work as soon as possible.
 However, when an employee’s access to those benefits gets pushed from 17 weeks all the way out to 26 weeks, it delays their path to recovery.
 This means that employees might stay on long-term disability leave for longer than usual because they haven’t started their rehabilitation sooner.
 That is the primary reason why we’re seeing an increase in carrier’s rates when we look at the impact of the EI program changes on employee benefits.

 If your employee benefits plan includes short-term disability, we do not recommend increasing that benefit to 26 weeks.
 There’s no reason to make this change just because the EI benefit has been extended, especially since we’re seeing that long-term disability rates are going up when the wait period is longer.